 How Levy and quota affect your application for work visa in Singapore?

 The company that is bringing the employees from overseas for training and hiring students on their work visa must pay a monthly levy to the work permit holders.
 The levy is paid according to the foreign worker levy.
 It depends on qualification and the number of work permit holders hired.
 There are different levy requirements for each sector.
 The company needs to pay the levy from the start of the permit until its end or cancellation.

 The worker’s levy depends on the qualification.
 If the worker has relevant academic and qualifications/certificates, then he will be considered as a higher-skilled worker.
-Such a worker is qualified for higher-skilled worker levy.
+Such a worker is qualified for a higher-skilled worker levy.

 Moreover, there is a quota for every sector.
-For instance, the quota for the manufacturing and services sector is different.
+For instance, the quota for the manufacturing and services sectors is different.
 The company cannot have too many workers because there is a limit.
 It needs to hire people according to the quota.